UniversalDependencies/docs/treebanks/el_gud/index.md

 GUD is a resource for EL manually annotated for morphology and syntax.
 It is an ongoing project led by Stella Markantonatou and Vivian Stamou (hereinafter: the GUD team), both researchers at the [Institute for Language and Speech Processing](http://www.ilsp.gr/) (ILSP/Athena Research Centre).

 The GUD program is related with the development of dialectal treebanks that use GUD for transfer annotation.
-All dialectal treebanks have been developed with knowledge transfer from GUD and manuall annotation.
+All dialectal treebanks have been developed with active annotation relying on GUD.

-There are two UD treebanks of Modern Greek (EL): UD_Greek-GDT, UD_Greek-GUD.
+There are two UD treebanks of Modern Greek (EL): UD_Greek-GDT, UD_Greek-GUD and four dialectal treebanks.
 * GDT and GUD have adopted the same tokenization and word segmentation guidelines.
 * The two treebanks present notable differences as regards morphological annotation; these differences are presented in [index]().
+* The Cretan treebank contains material from narratives broadcasted on Crete.
+* The Lesbian treebank contains material collected on Lesbos in 2024 from native speakers.
+* The Messenian treebank contains material collected in Messenia in 2023-2024 from native speakers.

 The UD documentation for EL morphology ([el_pos](https://github.com/UniversalDependencies/docs/tree/pages-source/_el/pos) and [el_feat](https://github.com/UniversalDependencies/docs/tree/pages-source/_el/feat)) is based on research in the context of the GUD.

 The UD documentation for EL syntax [syntactic structures](../overview/syntax.html) is based on research in the context of the [Greek Dependency Treebank](http://gdt.ilsp.gr/) (GDT).
 On the other hand, in GUD, the syntactic guidelines of GDT are taken as a baseline but they are being edited with an ongoing project whose results will be reported in due time.